maggieavery/PyEarth_EPS88_jupyterbook/_sources/week_02.md

-Chapter Two: Dynamic Earth and Data Input
+Chapter Two: Data Input and Our Dynamic Earth
 =======================

 This week we will focus on building some background earth science knowledge: